Discover The Great Migration in Africa & Other Epic Animal Migrations

 • Wildebeest crossing the Mara River, Tanzania and Kenya

-• Start of whale season, Hermanus in South Africa
+• The start of whale season, Hermanus in South Africa

 • Over 10 million bats arrive in Kasanka, Zambia